 Applicants to most programs at KCAD must submit a portfolio for consideration into that program.
 Below, we have outlined the requirements by program.
 Your portfolio must contain a sufficient amount of work to show your serious commitment.
-Please remember that nothing submitted by mail will be returned.
+Please remember that your portfolio review can be submitted via and in-person appointment or by submitting electronically with Slideroom.
 Passing the portfolio review does not guarantee acceptance into KCAD.

 Standard Portfolio Requirements